A Study of Backdoors in Instruction Fine-tuned Language Models: Defense for Before/During Fine-Tuning

 For a putative (attack) target class $y_t$, the defense first identifies \textit{candidate trigger words} as those which are among the most frequent words in the target class of the fine-tuning set and which are rare or absent from the {\it non}-target class(es) of the fine-tuning set.
 Such a list of candidate trigger words for a target class $y_t$ can be identified as those with large values for the following log-likelihood ratio score:

-Here, the probability in the denominator is estimated as the frequency count of word $w$ in the fine-tuning samples from the non-target classes divided by the total frequency count (of all words in $\calV$) in the fine-tuning samples from the non-target classes~\footnote{We account for zero counts in the LLR using a small constant.}.
+Here, the probability in the denominator is estimated as the frequency count of word $w$ in the fine-tuning samples from the non-target classes divided by the total frequency count (of all words in $\calV$) in the fine-tuning samples from the non-target classes (accounting for zero counts using a small constant).

 Based on the log-likelihood ratio, we create a (decreasing order) ranked list of candidate trigger words $\calW_t$, with $|\calW_t|$ chosen by the defender to be a small value (\eg $100$).
 Each candidate trigger word in $\calW_t$, and possibly word combinations such as pairs and triples, are then inserted into the fine-tuning samples~\footnote{The candidate trigger word(s) is/are inserted after the text portion and before the instruction portion of the input.} from the non-target classes to see if they cause the LLM response to {\it change} to a response consistent with the target class.
 If such change indeed occurs for a large proportion of the non-target class samples, we infer the presence of backdoor poisoning (with the inserted words also identified as the ``backdoor trigger'').
 In other words, a \textit{high ASR (on the fine-tuning set)} corresponding to the insertion of a word or group of words from $\calW_t$ is used to detect potential backdoor poisoning and the corresponding trigger words.
 Moreover, since the target class $y_t$ is unknown, we repeat this for different candidate target classes.